Saint Junípero Serra

 Annual Report on the Spiritual and Temporal State of the Missions for the Year 1832

-The high rate of death in the mission system can be attributed to several factors, including diseases, undernourishment and overworking.
-Inside the missions, Indian neophytes were often forced to sleep together in close quarters, which helped to spread diseases, the most common being fevers, dysentery and venereal diseases.
+The high rate of death in the mission system can be attributed to several factors, including diseases, undernourishment, and overworking.
+Inside the missions, Indian neophytes were often forced to sleep together in close quarters, which helped to spread diseases, the most common being fevers, dysentery, and venereal diseases.
 Nevertheless, some note that living at the missions became for the Native Indians the less terrible option among terrible options.
 Historical records suggest that Serra defended the Native Indians on more than one occasion against the cruelty of Spanish soldiers and officials.
 At times, Serra seemed more concerned with the Natives’ well-being than his Spanish peers.
 Nonetheless, his kindness toward Indians also appeared to be conditional on whether they accepted Catholicism and European-style living within the missions.
-Despite Serra’s best intentions, it is hard to deny that Serra efforts were made with the intent of assimilating Native Americans into “his own idea of civilization”.
+Despite his best intentions, it is hard to deny that Serra’s efforts were made with the intent of assimilating Native Americans into “his own idea of civilization”.